svelytskyy/csvprocessor/README.md

 Question : Tell me about your proudest professional achievement.
 It can be a personal or school project.

-Answer : My all projects in all companies where I was working before are deserved to be considered
+Answer : My all projects in all companies where I worked before are deserved to be considered
 		as my professional achievement.
-It's very hard to determine which one is the proudest since I try to be a creative person in every my project.
+It's very hard to determine which one is the proudest since I try to be a creative person in each of them.
-		Even in this assignment of the last task there was implemented own CSV parser with sequantial access to files with very large volume.
+		For example, there was implemented own CSV parser with sequential access to files with very large volume in Availity assignment of the last task .
 Some ideas of Lexical analyzer were taken in Apache CSV parser and some improvement was made in open source code : https://github.com/apache/commons-csv.
-		But unfortunately not all ideas like : multithreading merge-sort of large files was implemented since it's a big and time consuming task.
+		But unfortunately, not all ideas like : multithreading merge-sort of large files were implemented since it's a big and time consuming task.
 		In Florida Blue - my current company latest project achievements are  Message Center, Eligibility & benefits Service Engine, Cloud PAAS migration, Member Emulation.
 One of Florida BLue Certificate of Appreciation is attached.